afsunday/podtable/README.md

 </p>

-## Podtablejs
+# Podtablejs

-Podtable is a no dependency table library to fit large table dataset into smalller device screens with various options on achieving a responsive datatable
+Podtable is a no dependency table library to fit large table dataset into smaller device screens with various options on achieving a responsive datatable.

-## Preview
+# Preview

 ![podtablejs](art/podtablejs.png)

-## Installation
+# Installation

 There are basically two ways to install podtablejs via npm or download and include via script tag